 Offer a Helping Hand

-Always see if there is something you can do to help.
+Always see if there's something you can do to help.
 Whether it's loading or unloading the dishwasher or setting the table for a big dinner, jump right in!
-It will not go unnoticed.
+It won't go unnoticed.